Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/Next.js.md

 #### 3.4 Accessing Query String Parameters in Next.js

+In Next.js, query string parameters can be accessed on both the server and client sides, allowing developers to build dynamic pages that respond to URL changes.
+This can be done through a server-side approach by passing query parameters to components via `props`, or using the `useSearchParams` hook for client-side handling.

+###### 3.4.1 Server-Side Access of Query Parameters

-In Next.js, you can access query string parameters by defining a `Props` interface that includes a `searchParams` property, which stores an object containing the query parameters.
-These parameters can then be used to render dynamic content based on the query values.
+When handling query parameters on the server side in Next.js, a `Props` interface can be defined to include a `searchParams` object.
+This object stores the query parameters from the URL and can be passed to components for rendering dynamic content.
+This approach is useful in server-rendered pages where query parameters affect what is displayed to the user.

-To navigate to a route with query parameters, use the `Link` component, setting the `href` to a URL with query strings (e.g., `/list?query=value`).
-Unlike standard React applications that use client-side state, this approach leverages server-side handling of query parameters, allowing state to be passed and managed on the server.

 ```tsx
 // Example: /app/list/page.tsx